rhizomik/redefer-rdf2html/README.md

 The input **RDF/XML** is transformed using a set of **XSLTs**:

-* **RDF2HTML**: the simples XSLT, it generates HTML so human users can easily see what the RDF data is about.
+* **RDF2HTML**: the simplest XSLT, it generates HTML so human users can easily see what the RDF data is about.
-* **RDF2HTML+RDFa**: in addition to HTML for humans, hidden RDFa is added to keep the original RDF for machines consumption.
+* **RDF2HTML+RDFa**: in addition to HTML for humans, hidden RDFa is added to keep the original RDF for machines' consumption.
 * **RDF2RDFa**: this transformation generates just RDFa, without any visible representation for human users.
-Used by [http://www.ebusiness-unibw.org/tools/rdf2rdfa/]() to generate cut&paset RDFa to enrich existing HTML pages.
+Used by http://www.ebusiness-unibw.org/tools/rdf2rdfa to generate cut&paset RDFa to enrich existing HTML pages.
 * **RDF2Microdata**: like RDF2RDFa but in this case what is generated is Microdata.

 # Installation